awcodes/recently/README.md

 ```

 ### Render Hook
-By default, the plugin will render the menu using the `PanelsRenderHook::USER_MENU_BEFORE` hook.
+The plugin will render the menu using the `PanelsRenderHook::USER_MENU_BEFORE` hook.
 However, you can change this using the `renderUsingHook()` method by providing one of the other available filament [Render Hooks](https://filamentphp.com/docs/3.x/support/render-hooks).

 ```php
 use Awcodes\Recently\RecentlyPlugin;